arctop/android-sdk/arctopSDK/README.md

         activityIntent.putExtra(ArctopQAProperties.TASK_PROPERTIES ,
                     new ArctopQAProperties(ArctopQAProperties.Quality.Good , ArctopQAProperties.INFINITE_TIMEOUT));

-The [ArctopQAProperties](arctopSDK/src/main/java/io/arctop/ArctopQAProperties.kt) class contains further explanation on different settings you can use to define your user's QA experience.
+The [_ArctopQAProperties_](https://github.com/arctop/android-sdk/blob/25fdc767f6f9ca0b1f5d33a6515bc7f954267566/arctopSDK/src/main/java/com/arctop/ArctopQAProperties.kt) class contains further explanation on different settings you can use to define your user's QA experience.

 Optionally, you can add a flag to run the screen in debug mode.
 This is helpful when developing your apps.
 It provides 2 features that aren't available in a release setting:

 1. There will be a "Continue" button at the bottom of the screen, allowing you to simulate successful QA.
-2. Once you dismiss the "Please unplug your device." dialog, it will not show up again, and you can continue working with the device connected.
+2. Once you dismiss the "Please unplug your device" dialog, it will not show up again, and you can continue working with the device connected.

 Adding the flag is done as follows:

         activityIntent.putExtra(ArctopQAProperties.RUN_IN_DEBUG , true);

 The activity will call finish() with either RESULT_OK or RESULT_CANCELED, which you can use to determine your next steps.
 </details>

 <details>